GET

 • description - A UTF-8 string providing a brief description of the action.

-• label - AUTF-8 string to be displayed on the button used to execute the action.
-Labels should not exceed 5 word phrases and should start with a verb, to emphasize the action to be taken.
-For example, "Mint NFT", "Vote Yes", or "Stake 1 SOL".
+• label - A UTF-8 string to be displayed on the button used to execute the action.
+Labels should not exceed five-word phrases and should start with a verb to emphasize the action to be taken.
+For example, "Mint NFT," "Vote Yes," or "Stake 1 SOL".

 • disabled - An optional boolean value.
-If present, all buttons associated with the action should be disabled.
-This optional value is falsey, in that its absence is equivalent to enabled=true.
-Examples of disabled in use could include an NFT collection that has minted out, or a governance proposal whose voting period as ended.
+If present, all buttons associated with the Action should be disabled.
+This optional value is "falsey," meaning that its absence is equivalent to enabled=true.
+Examples of disabled could include an NFT collection that has minted out or a governance proposal whose voting period has ended.

 • error - An optional error indication for non-fatal errors, intended to be human readable and presented to the end-user.
 If set, it should not prevent the client from interpreting the action or displaying it to the user.
 For example, the error can be used together with disabled to display a reason like business constraints, authorization, the state, or an error of external resource.